danlenshin/FRC-2020-Game-Data-Processing/Guide to Adding Variables.md

 is "NO DEF," but this can be changed on line 269.

 **"games played"** - The spreadsheet will display how many terms there are of this data point for the team.

+**"teleop per second"** - The spreadsheet will display an integer value divided by 135, which is the length of time that the tele-operated period lasts.